annadoannn/cse15l-lab-reports/lab report 4.md

 ## Step 5 -- Clone your fork of the repository from your Github account (using the SSH URL)
 I typed `git clone git@github.com:annadoannn/lab7.git<enter>`.

-By using the `git clone <SSH URL here>` command, it cloned my fork of the repository from my GitHub account to my ieng6 server workspace.
+By using the `git clone <SSH URL here>` command, it cloned my fork of the linked repository from my GitHub account to my ieng6 server workspace.
 ![image](lab4-git.png)

 ## Step 6 -- Run the tests, demonstrating that they fail